 The way heat is distributed in your home depends on what heating system you have.
 Underfloor heating produces radiant heat which makes you feel warm, this terms is used as radiation is responsible for the proportion of thermal comfort that you receive from underfloor heating.

-Radiators work by heating the air surround them using convection, the air heated by a radiator rises up towards the ceiling and then once the warm air has cooled down it will then fall to the ground level to then be heated again.
-This creates hot and cold spots in areas, near the radiator will be warm compared to other areas in the room.
+Radiators heat the air surrounding them using convection.
+The air that is heated by a radiator rises towards the ceiling of your room and once it is cooled down it falls to the ground level to be heated by the convection of the radiator again.
+This creates a flow of hot and cold air but your room will have hot and cold spots in some areas.

-The way that heat is distributed will impact efficiency and comfort of the heating system.
-Radiant heat will het objects directly and maintain the natural humidity in the room, but convection of the warm ait will reduce humidity making the room stuffy.
-If the whole floor of the room is heated, then radiant heat will spread evenly.
-Rising air temperature through conventional heating can cause discomfort and overheating, reducing oxygen levels and then breathing problems if the air is too warm.
+The way that heat is distributed around your home will impact the efficiency and comfort of the heating system.
+Radiant heat will heat up objects directly and maintain the natural humidity in the room, where as convection of warm air tends to reduce the humidity which will make heated rooms a bit stuffy. if the whole floor of a room is heated then radiant heat gives a different spread of heat but conventional heating will heat one area first and then slowly reach the required comfort levels.

 Radiators were a luxury back in the 30s, but they could overheat which makes a heating system less efficient, to make it better you would need ventilation like opening a window.

 Radiators produce heat which causes hot and cold spots, to make sure you can feel the warm further away from the radiator you will need to turn up the room temperature.
 This will heat up the radiators and reduce the cold spots in the room but making the radiator hotter so you would have to open the windows to let fresh air in but by doing this you will have to let out the hot air.
 Wasting the energy is expensive, overheating by just 1% can increase your fuel costs by 8% which increases your heating bills.